remblock/REMChain-Automated-Bot/README.md

 **To set the Bot name in BotFather do the following:**

-* Send `/setname` to BotFather
+* Send `/setname` to BotFather.
 * Select the bot which you want to change.
 * Send the new name to BotFather.

 **To set a Profile photo for your bot in BotFather do the following:**

-* Send `/setuserpic` to BotFather
+* Send `/setuserpic` to BotFather.
-* Select the bot for which you are writing a Description
+* Select the bot for which you are writing a Description.
-* Send the photo to BotFather
+* Send the photo to BotFather.

 **To set Description for your bot in BotFather do the following:**

-* Send `/setdescription` to BotFather
+* Send `/setdescription` to BotFather.
-* Select the bot for which you are writing a Description
+* Select the bot for which you are writing a Description.
-* Change the description and send it to BotFather
+* Change the description and send it to BotFather.

 There are some other useful methods in BotFather which we won't cover in this tutorial like `/setcommands`.